alonzi/DAACS-Intro-to-R/part-III.md

 ### Heuristic: The `<-` operator 'catches' the output of functions and stores them in variables.

 ## Exercise 2 - Data Structures
-Now that we have finished getting our data from the csv file into a data frame in memory we can explain what a data frame is with example.
+Now that we have finished getting our data from the csv file into a data frame in memory we can explain what a data frame is with examples.

 **Jargon Note:** Formally we have created a 'tibble' and it falls into a general cateogry of data structure called a data frame.